2021 Research Methods e-Festival

 A video poster competition will be run during the event and expressions of interest are now being accepted.
 The deadline for submitting final entries is 15 October.

 The best 10 submitted posters will be live streamed on the Wednesday of the e-festival (27 October) and participants will be invited to vote on their favourite.
 A prize of £100 in Amazon vouchers will be given to the most popular.

 A series of three short courses will run alongside the e-festival.
 Participants who would like to attend these events must register for their chosen course(s) using the links below.
 There is a separate charge for each course.
 Registration for any of these courses will include a free festival pass.

 The three courses are:

-- Avant-garde and arts-based methods in qualitative research (two half days)
+- Avant-garde and arts-based methods in qualitative research (fully booked)

-- Institutional Ethnography: Conducting feminist, interdisciplinary & bottom-up research (four half days)
+- Institutional Ethnography: Conducting feminist, interdisciplinary & bottom-up research (fully booked)

 If you would like further details on a specific topic that is not covered on this website, please email: firstname.lastname@example.org.